apache/openwhisk/docs/reference.md

 ### Per activation payload size (MB) (Fixed: 1MB)
 * The maximum POST content size plus any curried parameters for an action invocation or trigger firing is 1MB.

-### Per namespace concurrent invocation (Default: 100)
+### Per namespace concurrent invocation (Default: 1000)
 * The number of activations that are currently processed for a namespace cannot exceed 100.
 * The default limit can be statically configured by whisk in consul kvstore.
 * A user is currently not able to change the limits.

-### Invocations per minute/hour (Fixed: 120/3600)
+### Invocations per minute (Fixed: 5000)
-* The rate limit N is set to 120/3600 and limits the number of action invocations in one minute/hour windows.
+* The rate limit N is set to 5000 and limits the number of action invocations in one a minute window.
 * A user cannot change this limit when creating the action.
 * A CLI or API call that exceeds this limit receives an error code corresponding to HTTP status code `429: TOO MANY REQUESTS`.